mento-protocol/docs/overview/core-concepts/README.md

 | [Research & economics](research-and-economics.md) | Deeper research and economics (optional). |

 *Legacy v2 concepts (Broker, Virtual AMMs, BiPoolManager) are not part of the v3 core; see [Legacy (v2)](../legacy-v2.md).*

+For additional protocol-level reference (reserve, stability, asset exchanges, circuit breaker, governance verification), see the [Protocol concepts (reference)](../../protocol-concepts/asset-exchanges/README.md) section in the table of contents.